-Duration of a graduate's period of studies corresponds to the time elapsed between the 5th of November of the year of enrolment and the date of graduation.
-For those who attended a second level degree course, we only take into consideration the conclusive two-years degree course.
+Duration of a graduate's period of studies corresponds to the time elapsed between 5 November of the year of enrolment and the date of graduation.
+For those who attended a second-level degree course, we only take into consideration the conclusive two-years degree course.
+Please note that for the particular case of the single-cycle master degree in Dentistry and orthodontics, when analysing the graduates of courses 509 and 270 at the same time the different durations of the programmes (5 years for the 509 graduates and 6 years for those 270) must be considered.